 The first lesson is free; after that, your subscription will set you back $12.95 a month.

 Duolingo has evolved considerably since it was launched in 2011.
 It helps users practice pronunciation and French grammar, and it is the best way to learn French for free.

 Learning French with Duolingo is a bit like playing a game.
 One of the latest features is being able to practice speaking French through short stories that you can unlock after finishing the first level.

 Duolingo makes a great French app for kids.
 You earn cool badges and rewards as you meet daily goals in the app, and it does a wonderful job at keeping learners interested and engaged throughout their journey to fluency!

 Based on the learning method of linguistician Paul Pimsleur (1927-1976), this is the best app to learn French because it teaches French grammar… by not teaching French grammar.

-If you’re still skeptical, it’s worth mentioning that the Pimsleur language learning system has had a great effect on the field of language learning and teaching even today.
-It is undoubtedly an incredible resource for learning to speak French and acquiring French grammar without even realizing that you’ve done it!
+The Pimsleur language learning system has had a great effect on the field of language learning and teaching even today.
+It is undoubtedly an incredible resource for learning to speak French quickly and easily.

 Memrise is one of the best apps to learn French for anyone trying to make learning French an enjoyable experience.
 One of the most difficult parts of trying to learn French is acquiring vocabulary and phrases, but Memrise solves that problem by helping you speak French through mastering difficult vocabulary.